boltlabs-inc/zeekoe/README.md

 constructs.
 The version of the `zkchannel` application in this repository is specialized to the Tezos blockchain.
 Future work will generalize to other escrow arbiters.

+⚠️ **Warning:** At this time, this software should be considered a **technology demonstration only**.
+In particular, we have not yet prevented resource exhaustion and slow-loris style DoS attacks, timing-based de-anonymization attacks, and our transport layer does not incorporate Tor, which means that the customer may be tracked based on IP address. **We strongly caution against using the software to handle real currency.**

 ## Setting up the project

 To build the project, you will need: